preclinical-imaging/pixi-plugin/docs/source/usage.rst

 1. Navigate to the biodistribution upload page via the top navigation bar by clicking `Upload → Upload Biod Experiments.`

-2. On this page, you will be able to use a CSV file to outline biodistribution information for upload.
-If you do not already have the template downloaded, you may do so by clicking the “Get CSV Template” link.
+2. From this page, you will be able to use a filled CSV file to upload biodistribution information.
+If you do not already have a CSV template for biodistribution upload, you can download one from this page.
+There are two options: a simplified version which only contains columns for basic biodistribtion fields; and an advanced version which contains all possible biofistribution fields that can be uploaded to XNAT.
+You can use either template as the basis to build your file for upload.
+In step 3, we will outline the column constraints on an uploaded CSV.

-3. Opening the template will show you a list of columns that you may use to upload biodistribution information.
-We will now take a moment to outline the information found in the template.
+3. Opening the template – either simplified or advanced – will show you a list of columns that you may use to upload biodistribution information.
+We will now take a moment to outline the information found in the template and which elements are required/feature constraints that you should be aware of.

-The biodistribution uploader – and by extension the template – have been created to include a wide variety of fields – so that different institutions may each capture the data that they find important.
-Please note you *do not* need to use all, or even a majority, of the columns shown.
-Within XNAT, only two fields must be included in each line of a biodistribution upload – subject_id and sample_type.
-These two fields are used in order to differentiate between biodistribution elements.
+The biodistribution uploader – and by extension each of the templates – has been created to include a wide variety of fields, so that different institutions may each capture the data that they find important.
+Please note you *do not* need to use all, or even a majority, of the columns shown within either of the templates.
+Additionally, if you are starting with the basic template, you do not need to be constrained and you can add columns found in the advanced template as you see fit.
+However, several of the columns found within both of the templates *are* required in order to successfully upload data to XNAT.
+We will outline those now:

+The first two required columns are inter-related: subject_id and sample_type.
+These two fields are used by XNAT when parsing the rows of an uploaded sheet to differentiate between biodistribution elements.
 Each subject is limited to one biodistribution element which may itself have several samples from different parts of the animal.
 In order for XNAT to be able to understand where to upload the data you have put into your sheet, both of these fields are required and must be made up of a unique pair.
-This concept may be difficult to explain in prose – as such, we have included the following example.
+This concept may be difficult to explain in prose; as such, we have included the following example:

 A user may have two lines within their uploaded sheet that look like this:

 .. image:: ./images/biod_same_subject_different_sample_type.png
  :align: center